TeskaLabs/asab-webui/doc/branding.md

 ```

-Site configuration of branding can be then set as it is in the example below:
+Dynamic branding configuration can be set as it is in the example below:

 ```
 {